 All transportation services are supported by the transportation fee; therefore, require no additional cost for use.

 Your commute is important to you, and it’s important to us.
 That’s why SUNY Erie Community College has joined Go Buffalo Niagara, a transportation program that helps you travel to and from school or work with ease.
-Download the brochure for more info.
+Visit: www.gobuffaloniagara.org/sunyerie

 Blue-light emergency phones at various outdoor locations on campus.

 Shuttle bus service is available to transport students between SUNY Erie’s three campuses, when classes are in session during the spring and fall semesters.
 Take advantage of this free service to attend athletic events, pursue classes at another campus, work-study, or get involved in Student Government!
-Download the campus shuttle schedule.
+For more information, view the Fall 2020 Shuttle Schedule.

 For assistance, email email@example.com or call (716) 270-5629.